KonradHoeffner/tempoguide/index.md

 I personally value style and like old border so I play two Flooded Strand and two Bloodstained Mire but there may be some really fringe benefits of splitting them up against Pithing Needle or representing another deck.
 And of course you play four Wastelands, especially now that Harbingers don't kill Sagas anymore.
 The only possible adaptation is if you have a bigger build, for example with Dauthi Voidwalkers instead of Nethergoyfs, you can add a second Undercity Sewers as a 20th land and go down to two Daze.
+The second Sewers also makes you look like Reanimator and if you dont play Goyf, high-level opponents may sideboard incorrectly.

 ### Core Cards